 The highest average daily trip (ADT) volumes from Caltrans' 2014 counts and the highest ADT projections from the Fresno COG model for the year 2042 (2018 RTP/SCS) for each of the corridors was used to determine the daily VMT for the SR 99 and I-5 corridors within Fresno County for the year 2014 and 2042.
 As all trucks are not diesel and do not emit diesel particulate, EMFAC2014 was utilized to determine the percentage of trucks that were diesel.
 EMFAC2014 emissions rates were then utilized to quantify diesel particulate running exhaust emissions on the SR 99 and I-5 corridor for the 2014 base year and the 2042 project.
 Table 3-50 of the Draft PEIR shows the results of the analysis.
-Results of the analysis show that PM10 emissions for the 2014 Base Year despite the increase in average daily truck trips.
+Results of the analysis show that PM10 emissions for the Project (2018 RTP/SCS - Scenario D) are anticipated to be less than the PM10 emissions for the 2014 Base Year despite the increase in average daily truck trips.
 Though average daily truck trips increase, diesel exhaust emissions are expected to decrease as new technologies become available.

 The specific impacts on air quality will be evaluated as part of the implementing agencies' project-level environmental review process regarding their proposed individual transportation improvement project(s) and future land use development(s).
 Implementation agencies will ultimately be responsible for ensuring adherence to the mitigation measures identified prior to construction.
 Given that Fresno COG does not have land use authority to approve development projects, their role will be to encourage inclusion of the mitigation measures referenced below intended to avoid or reduce the significant impacts identified.
-(Draft PEIR, pp. 3-101 - 3-120.)
+(Draft PEIR, pp. 3-101-3-120.)